Editor's Note: This post was updated on June 19, 2020 to update data and links.

 Companies can and should use the same statistics to make different conclusions.
 For example, a content marketing company would use the aforementioned statistic to prepare for an uptick in sales conversations and meetings.
 On the flip side, a company whose competitors are already knocking it out of the park with content marketing might pivot toward a channel that's untapped in their industry.
 It's that old adage we're always talking about: it depends.
 The combination of tactics and strategies that works for one business may not be the right mix for other brands.

 Personalization will earn you some serious cred amongst your customers.
 As a marketer, the one thing you should always be doing is listening to your customers.
 You won't be able to please every customer and you shouldn't let a few disgruntled people dictate your strategy, but you should always listen.
-When reports say that 67% of consumers state that custom content helps them make better purchase decisions, you should take notice.
+When reports say that 67% of consumers say it’s important for brands to provide them with a personalized experience., you should take notice.
 In digital marketing, how you use stats like these matter more than just being able to spout them off when somebody asks.

 User experience on mobile devices will improve drastically.
 With the stats suggesting that ONE BILLION people will use their smartphone as their only form of Internet access in 2015, it's time to start thinking about mobile first and everything else second.
 This is a big shift, even for those on the cutting edge of digital marketing, so the sooner you can wrap your head around a mobile-first approach, the quicker you'll jump ahead of the competition.